nathsagar96/insurespring/README.md

 ## Project Structure

-The project follows a standard Spring Boot structure:
+The project follows a package-by-feature structure:

 ```
 insurance-management/